Project Update

 • Designated seating and outdoor dining areas; and

-• Raised shared areas at both ends of the street, for flexible events and activities
+• Raised shared areas at both ends of the street, for flexible events and activities.

 The design also includes